evanhu96/LiamsLoadBoard/client/README.md

 ## USER STORY
+User will be able to use application to connect to a database of loads

+loads will uptade live

 User will open a web browser that has this application running

 <!-- User should type in location, when they will be at location (today,tomorrow,monday) ,and max deadhead  -->

 Request will connect to a graphql back end

 User will get list of potential loads (additional inputs include distance and total time)